kismetwireless/kismet-web-docs/content/en/docs/readme/datasources/pcapfile.md

 ### Pcapfile options

 {{<configopt pps "rate">}}
 Limit the replay to a packets-per-second maximum.
 Without this option, pcapfiles are streamed to Kismet as fast as possible, which may outrun the processing queue on the Kismet server.
-Pcapfile replays should always be throttled to a rate your server hardware can support to prevent lose packets during the replay; often 1000 to 10000 packets per second is a reasonable starting point.
+Pcapfile replays should always be throttled to a rate your server hardware can support to prevent lost packets during the replay; often 1000 to 10000 packets per second is a reasonable starting point.
 {{</configopt>}}

 {{<configopt realtime true false>}}